-(LOC) intermediate care racinty (ici ) Level of care Description DHHS has a vested interest in working to strengthen and modernize eligibility, enrollment, and person-centered planning practices for DHHS' developmental disability HCBS 1915(c) waivers.
+Description DHHS has a vested interest in working to strengthen and modernize eligibility, enrollment, and person-centered planning practices for DHHS' developmental disability HCBS 1915(c) waivers.
 Building upon work already completed for nursing facility level of care (NF-LOC) waivers in the state, DHHS is proposing to implement two standardized and validated assessment tools for use in determining the level of care and budget planning for individuals enrolling in the intermediate care facility for individuals with intellectual disabilities (ICF/IID) waivers.
 As stated, this initiative builds upon similar work DHHS undertook for the approved NF-LOC waivers in the last several years.
 Analysis of these efforts demonstrated that standardized and validated assessment tools positively impacted the eligibility determination process for individuals enrolling in one of two NF-LOC waivers.
 The streamlined effort and processes resulting from the implementation of these tools have improved the participant experience and strengthened the HCBS system.
 The proposed work will include planning for and implementing two new assessment tools for the ICF/IID waivers.
 As part of this work, a population impact analysis will be conducted to ensure there are no inadvertent negative impacts to individuals enrolling in the ICF/IID waivers.
 Work will also include training and education for DHHS staff and stakeholders.
-Timeframe Consultant services are anticipated to be onboarded within 90 days of CMS approval of this spend plan initiative and will be in place for approximately 18 months.
-How it enhances or expands These assessment tools will help support consistent outcomes for eligibility determinations and budget planning, two areas stakeholders highlight as opportunities for improvement within the state.

-Medicaid HCBS Additional We request approval of \$250,000 in this spend plan activity from the HCBS Narrative enhanced FMAP funds (non-federal share), which will be matched with 50 percent federal administrative funds, for a total cost of \$500,000.
-Initiative This initiative will not create sustainability concerns, as consultation is not Sustainability expected to last beyond the allowable spending period.
-Beyond 2024
+Timeframe Consultant services are anticipated to be onboarded within 90 days of CMS approval of this spend plan initiative and will be in place for the duration of the implementation, which is anticipated to be between July 1, 2024 to March 31, 2025.
+How it These assessment tools will help support consistent outcomes for eligibility enhances or determinations and budget planning, two areas stakeholders highlight as opportunities for improvement within the state. expands Medicaid HCBS We request approval of \$250,000 in this spend plan activity from the HCBS Additional enhanced FMAP funds (non-federal share), which will be matched with 50 Narrative percent federal administrative funds, for a total cost of \$500,000.
+The intent of Nebraska is not to impose stricter eligibility standards, methodologies, or procedures when implementing a new standardized assessment tool to determine ICF/IID LOC.
+DHHS will ensure this by conducting concurrent assessments using the existing assessment tools (Developmental Index and the Inventory for Client and Agency Planning) and the proposed new tools (interRAI ID and interRAI ChYMH-DD).
+Data obtained from the concurrent assessments will inform a population impact analysis prior to implementation.
+Should this analysis indicate any negative impacts of transitioning to the new standardized assessments, DHHS will mitigate potential negative impacts prior to implementation.
+Nebraska has implemented similar tools in the past and has experience